skafis/djangoREST/README.md

 install httpie package - sudo apt-get install httpie

-run http -a username:password http://127.0.0.1:8000/users/
+run this command ~ http -a username:password http://127.0.0.1:8000/users/

-replace username and password with the one you created on python manage.py createsuperuser
+finally replace username and password with the one you created on python manage.py createsuperuser

+or you can view through the web by going to http://127.0.0.1:8000/users/ and do not forget to login on the top right corner.